-- has an ENI of not more than \$390,000 for the taxable year; - the aggregate amount of money and other property received by the corporation for stock, as a contribution to capital, and as paid-in surplus, does not exceed \$1 million; - which has an average of one hundred or fewer individuals, excluding general executive officers, employed full-time in the state during the taxable year; and - which is not part of an affiliated group, as defined in section 1504 of the IRC, unless such group, if it had filed a report under article 9-A on a combined basis, would have itself qualified as a "small business taxpayer."
+- the aggregate amount of money and other property received by the corporation for stock, as a contribution to capital, and as paid-in surplus, does not exceed \$1 million; - which has an average of one hundred or fewer individuals, excluding general executive officers, employed full-time in the state during the taxable year; and - which is not part of an affiliated group, as defined in section 1504 of the IRC, unless such group, if it had filed a report under article 9-A on a combined basis, would have itself qualified as a "small business taxpayer."

-19. Special Tax Benefits for New York Manufacturers and Qualified Emerging Technology Companies (QETCs)
+18. Special Tax Benefits for New York Manufacturers and Qualified Emerging Technology Companies (QETCs)